seserg777/wp-theme-with-cpt/README.md

 ## Build System

-The theme uses Webpack 5 for modern asset compilation:
+The theme uses Webpack 5 with BrowserSync for modern asset compilation and live development:

 ### Development